ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    ```
    {: pre}
    It returns message like `service "hello-world-service" exposed`.

-Repeat the steps to deploy the application in the US South region (*us-south* and *registry.ng.bluemix.net*).
+1. Repeat the steps to deploy the application in the US South region using *us-south* as target and *registry.ng.bluemix.net* as registry.

+Your application is now running in two clusters but it is missing one component for the users to access either clusters transparently from a single entry point.

 ## Configure multi-region load-balancing

-In this section, you will configure Cloud Internet Services (CIS) to balance the load between the two clusters.
-CIS is one stop-shop service providing Global Load Balancer (GLB), Caching, Web Application Firewall (WAF) and Page rule to secure your applications while ensuring the reliability and performance for your Cloud applications.
+In this section, you will configure Cloud Internet Services (CIS) to distribute the load between the two clusters.
+CIS is a one stop-shop service providing Global Load Balancer (GLB), Caching, Web Application Firewall (WAF) and Page rule to secure your applications while ensuring the reliability and performance for your Cloud applications.

 To configure a global load balancer, you will need:
 * to point a custom domain to CIS name servers,